larafun/suite/docs/concepts.md

 In addition, the Larafun Suite Paginators will execute the `count` query only when responding with a resource that needs to be paginated, instead of when collecting the results from the database as the default Laravel paginators.

-By default, Eloquent Collections for models that extend the `Larafun\Suite\Model` will include a Paginator.
+Eloquent Collections for models that extend the `Larafun\Suite\Model` will allways include a Paginator.
+You can define your own to replace the default or use the `NullPaginator` provided with the package if you don't want to use Pagination on your Collections.

 ## Real Scopes

 [Laravel local query scopes](https://laravel.com/docs/5.8/eloquent#query-scopes) are a great way to define constraints to be used when querying your Models.
-Sometimes, you need to apply a scope only when a given parameter is not empty and Laravel allows you to use `when` conditional clause to check that inside your scope.
+Sometimes, you need to apply a scope only when a given parameter is not empty and Laravel allows you to use the `when()` conditional clause to check that inside your scope.

 On the other hand, Real Scopes apply only when none of the parameters are empty.
-This allows easier to define and to read scopes.
+This allows the creation of scopes that are much more easier to define and read.

 ```php